 - Economics, Political Science, Psychology, Sociology, Business, Entrepreneurship: 6 credits

-In your first semester, you will take the four-credit theme-based freshman seminar Columba Cornerstone, which examines the many facets of human diversity, identity, and the connectedness of all human beings, and encourages you to consider new approaches to traditional problems.
+In your first semester, you will take the three-credit theme-based freshman seminar Columba Cornerstone, which examines the many facets of human diversity, identity, and the connectedness of all human beings, and encourages you to consider new approaches to traditional problems.
 This course is linked to another core or introductory course in order to create a learning community for the cohort of students taking both courses.